solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

 Cert rotation can be done by updating the `gloo-mtls-certs` secret.
 The SDS sidecar automatically picks up the change.

-If you want to automatically rotate certificates based on a schedule, you can use the Gloo Edge `gloo-mtls-certgen-cronjob` CronJob.
+If you want to automatically rotate certificates based on a schedule, you can use the Gloo Gateway `gloo-mtls-certgen-cronjob` CronJob.
 The job is configured to rotate certificates in stages to minimize the downtime for your apps.
-You have the option to instruct Gloo Edge to wait between stages to ensure that your workloads have enough time to pick up certificate changes.
+You have the option to instruct Gloo Gateway to wait between stages to ensure that your workloads have enough time to pick up certificate changes.
 The job follows the following steps:

 1. The cert rotation job creates new TLS credentials, including a Certificate Authority (CA) certificate that is used to sign the new server certificate and private key.
 2. The new PEM-encoded CA certificate is added to the `gloo-mtls-certs secret` alongside the old CA certificate that is about to be rotated out, so that both CA certificates are accepted temporarily.
-3. Gloo Edge waits for the duration that is set in `gateway.certGenJob.rotationDuration` before continuing to the next step so that workloads in the cluster can pick up this change.
+3. Gloo Gateway waits for the duration that is set in `gateway.certGenJob.rotationDuration` before continuing to the next step so that workloads in the cluster can pick up this change.
 4. The old PEM-encoded server certificate and private key are replaced with the new server certificate and private key.
-5. Gloo Edge waits for the duration that is set in `gateway.certGenJob.rotationDuration` before continuing to the next step.
+5. Gloo Gateway waits for the duration that is set in `gateway.certGenJob.rotationDuration` before continuing to the next step.
 6. The old CA certificate is removed from the `gloo-mtls-certs` secret.
 All workloads now use the new TLS credentials.

-To enable the `gloo-mtls-certgen-cronjob` CronJob, set the `gateway.certGenJob.cron.enabled` option to `true` and specify a rotation schedule in your Gloo Edge Helm values file as shown in the following example.
+To enable the `gloo-mtls-certgen-cronjob` CronJob, set the `gateway.certGenJob.cron.enabled` option to `true` and specify a rotation schedule in your Gloo Gateway Helm values file as shown in the following example.
 If you also want to configure the wait time between stages, use the `gateway.certGenJob.rotationDuration` option.
 The default wait time is 65s.

 ```yaml
 global: